rafi/awesome-vim-colorschemes/docs/owickstrom-vim-colors-paramount.md

 ## Contributions

-If you find any problems with this color scheme please post an Issue here on GitHub.
+If you find any problems with this color scheme please post an issue here on GitHub.
+If you don't like some specific color, please fork it instead and customize to your liking.
 Thanks!

 ## License